fbpx

 massage-therapist-helping-a-thai-massage-client-do-a-back-bend

-Did you know that we offer Thai Massage here at Precision Wellness?
-Learn more about the benefits of Thai Massage in the article below, and then give us a call to schedule your own Thai Massage!
+Did you know that we offer Thai massage in Springfield, MO, at Precision Wellness?
+Learn more about the benefits of Thai massage in the article below, and then give us a call to schedule your own Thai massage!
+Our licensed and trained massage therapists focus on areas of the body that need more work, and vary the strength from light touches to deeper tissue massage, as well as more demanding stretches.
+The key is to feel relaxed and comfortable, even if Thai massage is challenging your body at times.

 Thai Yoga massage is an ancient technique; a therapist specifically trained in the art stretches your body with assisted yoga poses.
 This massage technique focuses on energy points, called “sen.” When the massage therapist stretches your body, she also presses and massages along the sen lines.

-Yoga and massage therapy are both listed as alternative approaches to mental health care, according to The Substance Abuse and Mental Health division of the United States Department of Health and Human Services.
-By manipulating your muscles in a Thai Yoga massage, emotional and mental stress are released.
+By manipulating your muscles in a Thai yoga massage, emotional and mental stress are released.
 Thai massage includes meditation, which also helps you to relax and better manage your stress.

-How does a Thai massage boost a body’s immune system?
+How can Thai massage boost a body’s immune system?

 Massage and Weight Loss